viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 ### Base configuration

 Merging 40-year-old tech with modern tech to light up LEDs verges on exciting, but we need to configure our robotic base before we can get to the true prize of controlling MAIV through the internet and programmatically.
-So, for now, turn the power switch to the off position.
+So for now, turn the power switch to the off position.
 In just a few minutes, you'll have it back on.

 Go to the [Viam app](https://app.viam.com) and create a new robot called `MAIV`.